sympoll/.github/profile/README.md

 Sympoll is an online surveying platform designed for optimal scalability using Kubernetes.
 It was developed to address the challenges of conducting effective surveys in environments where group conversations can disrupt the survey process, such as WhatsApp.
 Sympoll aims to provide a comprehensive solution for various survey needs, integrating a hierarchical polling system with multiple user roles and group functionalities.
 Sympoll is targeted at a diverse audience, including community organizers, social planners, students, and corporate leaders, providing a streamlined and accessible platform for all types of survey needs​​.

+## Project's Architecture
+#### Entry Point:
+*	**Frontend Service:**
+    * Role: Acts as the user interface or API gateway.
+It handles incoming requests from users or other systems, routes them to the appropriate web page, and communicates with the appropriate backend services to pull/push data from the database.

+#### Microservices:
+*	**User Management Service:**
+    *	Role: Manages user-related functionalities, such as user registration, authentication, and profile management.
+    *	Interaction: Receives requests from the frontend service and interacts with the database to store and retrieve user data.
+*	**Group Management Service:**
+    *	Role: Manages groups within the application, such as creating, updating, and deleting groups.
+    *	Interaction: Communicates with the database to manage group-related data and receives requests routed through the frontend service.
+*	**Poll Management Service:**
+    *	Role: Handles the creation, updating, and management of polls.
+    *	Interaction: Interfaces with the database to store poll data and processes requests from the frontend service.
+*	**Vote Service:**
+    *	Role: Manages the voting process within the application, including casting votes and tallying results.
+    *	Interaction: Interacts with the poll management service and the database to record and retrieve vote data.

 ## Automated Workflow

 - On push to the main branch, a workflow is triggered to automate the building of the container and pushing of its image to our GitHub Packages.